-Take your measurements to measure your success.
-Seeing your inches melt away can be a great motivator throughout your weight loss journey.
+Wondering how you should take your body measurements to assess your weight loss success?
+We've rounded up our top tips to show you how.
+Seeing how your body changes can be a great motivator throughout your weight loss journey.

 For best accuracy, take your measurements before you get dressed or wearing very thin clothing.
 Keep the tape measure parallel to the floor and firmly against your skin.
 Pull it just enough to keep it in position without making an indentation on the skin.

 - Bust/Chest -- Place the tape at nipple level.

 - Waist -- Measure at the smallest part (above the belly button and below the ribs).
 If you were to bend to the side, it would be there.

 - Abdomen -- Place the tape at the top of the hip bone, about 2 inches below your belly button.

 - Hips -- With your legs together place the tape around the largest part, including your backside.